Bullmastiffs are handsome, powerful guard dogs who need a very particular home.

 They take their role as guardian very seriously and don’t feel comfortable letting you out of their sight, so they’re likely to follow you around, lay by your feet or even on the foot of your bed.

-But be warned, they are a very slobbery breed so have plenty of towels at the ready.
+But be warned: they are a very slobbery breed, so have plenty of towels at the ready.
 They’re also loud snorers and snuffle, so if you think this might bother you, perhaps keep looking.

 A Bullmastiff’s job involves being quiet and stealthy, so you won’t find them barking for the sake of it.
 They won’t hesitate to alert you to visitors at the door or an unwanted intruder.

 If you live in a remote area, this breed will act as a great watchdog.
-However, if live in a more built-up area your neighbours may be upset by the noise from their barking.
+However, if you live in a more built-up area your neighbours may be upset by the noise from their barking.

 Bullmastiffs are naturally suspicious of strangers and visitors.
 This can be a huge issue in an average household.